A look at the combined net worth of Korea's power couple Hyun Bin and Son Ye-jin

 Luxury endorsement royalty

 As with most celebrities, both Son Ye Jin and Hyun Bin’s popularity translated to a large set of brand deals.
 For the former this included skincare names like Neuramis, Vanav, and Manyo Factory; clothing houses like Crocodile and Bride and You, and jewellery brands Pandor and Piaget.
 She’s also closely associated with Valentino.
-SCMP states that she earns about USD 357,000-440,000 (INR 2-3 crore) from endorsements annually.
+SCMP states that she earns about USD 357,000 – 440,000 (approx. S$499,000 – 585,000) from endorsements annually.

 Hyun Bin’s career followed a similar path, with the actor being chosen as the first Korean ambassador of luxury watch brand Omega in 2020 as well as fashion house Loro Piana in 2021.
 He was also named the Asia-Pacific ambassador of Tom Ford.
-He’s also got deals with Kia Motors, Lexus, and Samsung Reportedly, between 2011-2012 alone he took home USD 2.9 million (INR 24 crore approx.) from just eight deals.
-He earns USD 515,000-587,000 (INR 4-5 crore approx.) from endorsements annually.
+He’s also got deals with Kia Motors, Lexus, and Samsung Reportedly, between 2011 to 2012, he took home USD 2.9 million (approx. S$3.8 million) from just eight deals.
+He earns USD 515,000 – 587,000 (approx. S$685,000 – 781,000) from endorsements annually.

 An important addition to their endorsement repertoire, however, was the couple’s Valentine’s Day advertisement for a Philippines’ wireless communications company Smart Communications.
 In it, the ‘star-crossed’ lovers — reuniting for the first time on screen since Crash Landing On You and going public with their relationship — were seen in a futuristic setting, with Hyun Bin searching for Son Ye Jin who’s in a different dimension, following the theme of their hit drama.
 With the power of the brand’s 5G network, they meet with him asking, “Do you believe this is possible?” and her responding, “I do.”